What is PMS?

 What causes PMS?

 No one knows for sure what causes PMS.
 It seems to be linked in part to changes in hormone levels during the menstrual cycle.
-PMS is not caused by stress or psychological problems, although these may make the symptoms of PMS worse.
+PMS is not caused by stress or psychological problems, although these may make PMS symptoms worse.

 How is PMS diagnosed?

 Your doctor will ask you to keep track of your symptoms on a calendar.
 If your symptoms follow the same pattern each month, you may have PMS.

 Your doctor may want to examine you and do some tests to rule out other possible problems.
-He or she may also want to talk about your eating habits, exercise habits, your work, and your family.
+They may also want to talk about your eating habits, exercise habits, your work, and your family.

 You may need to try more than one medicine to find the treatment that works best for you.
 Medicines that your doctor can prescribe include diuretics, antidepressants, and birth control pills.

 What are diuretics?

 Diuretics help your body get rid of extra sodium and fluid.
 They can ease bloating, weight gain, breast pain, and abdominal pain.
-Diuretics usually are taken just before you would normally experience these symptoms in your menstrual cycle.
+Diuretics usually are taken just before you would normally experience these symptoms in your menstrual cycle and can be stopped when they are no longer needed.

 Do antidepressants help?

 Antidepressants can help with the severe irritability, depression, and anxiety that some women experience as part of PMS.
-These medicines are usually taken every day.
+These medicines are usually taken every day, even when you feel fine.

 What about birth control pills?

-Your doctor may talk to you about taking birth control pills (often just called “the pill”) to help ease some of your PMS symptoms.
+Your doctor may talk to you about taking birth control pills (often just called “the pill”) or other hormone-containing contraceptives to help ease some of your PMS symptoms.
 Birth control pills help by evening out your hormone levels throughout your cycle.
 Some women’s PMS symptoms get a lot better when they take birth control pills.
 However, the pill can also cause side effects of its own, and it doesn’t help all women.

 What about medicines I can buy without a prescription?